groupoasys/Comparison_non_linear_solvers/README.md

 This repository aims to perform a comparison of several of the available non linear solvers.
 Such a comparison is made in terms of the objective value and the computational time.

-To this goal, some non linear optimization problems of different nature are modelled using Pyomo, and run with different solvers.
+To do this, some non linear optimization problems of different nature are modelled using Pyomo, and run with different solvers.
 The results are saved and analyse below to get conclusions.

 It is important to note that the conclusions draw here cannot be extended to all the existing optimization problems.